Section 520b: large food stores

 5.1 There is no specific legal framework for this class.

 6.1 Inspections should be carried out in accordance with the Valuation Office Agency Code of Practice.

-6.3 An inspection checklist is appended to the Practice Note (Appendix 1) and should be completed for all new properties and updated for maintenance work and stored in the property folder of the Electronic Document Records Management (EDRM) system.
+6.3 An inspection checklist is appended to this section at Appendix 1.
+It should be completed for all new properties and updated for maintenance work and stored in the property folder of the Electronic Document Records Management (EDRM) system.

-6.8 The Valuation Scale used for this type of property is VVSHYPER1.
+6.4 The majority of properties in this category have only ground floor accommodation.
+Where a property has more than one floor, each floor must be recorded separately and the appropriate accommodation use codes (AUC) recorded.
+The Referencing Guide Contained in Appendix1 of the Large Stores 2017 Practice Note must be followed.
+The Valuation Scale used for this type of property is VXSHYPERV1.
 It is used to value superstores as well as large food stores.
-As a result some adjustment of the relativities of first floor accommodation in large food stores may be required.
-See paragraphs 6.10 to 6.15
+As a result some adjustment of the relativities of first floor accommodation in large food stores may be required

 7.1 Rating surveys should be captured on the Rating Support Application (RSA) and plans and surveys stored in the property folder of the Electronic Document Records Management (EDRM) system.